NHSE Subsegment / Condition Definitions

 A national data-driven approach to population segmentation has been developed to support Population Health Management (PHM) outlined in the NHS Long Term Plan.
 The subsegment and condition definitions in this section provide further detail on the business rules that have been applied to the data sources.

-For further details on the background to segmentation, the project and the Segmentation Dataset output delivered as part of this initiative click here
+Read more about the background to segmentation, which includes how the project and the Segmentation Dataset output is delivered as part of this initiative.

 Overview